 Single Person Discount Review

-Following a successful campaign in 2011, Councils across East Sussex are again joining forces to conduct a series of reviews of how many people may be wrongly claiming a discount on their council tax.
-This will help keep council tax as low as possible for all council tax payers.
+Following a successful campaign in 2011, Councils across East Sussex are again joining forces to conduct a series of reviews of how many people may be wrongly claiming a discount on their Council Tax in 2016/17.
+This will help keep Council Tax as low as possible for all Council Tax payers.

 The partnership is made up of East Sussex County Council, Lewes District Council, Wealden District Council, Rother District Council, Hastings Borough Council and Eastbourne Borough Council.